 I personally have a stationary bike and some lightweight dumbbells in my home for me to use at my leisure.
 The bike helps tremendously to get cardio in without having to go outside on a hot day.
 It’s also beneficial to have some free weights in your home to build extra muscle in your personal workouts.

-How Can I Get Physically Stronger Without Weight?
+How Can I Get Physically Stronger Without Weights?

 Getting physically strong without weights is tricky, but it’s absolutely possible.